nafis-neehal/Neuroevolution-BUET/README.md

 7. Click on Main.ipynb
 8. In a new tab the main file will be opened.
 Click on "Kernel" from the Menu, and select "Restart and Run All"
 9. Some outputs may differ a bit as there are random values involved.
 10. MAKE SURE NeuralNetwork.py, PSO.py input.csv and Main.ipynb - these four files are in the same folder.
-If not, use relative folder path accordingly.
+If not, use relative folder path accordingly while importing them at the top of the code.